saiilla/sonic-mgmt/sdn_tests/testplans/gNMI-GET-SET-Operation-testplan.md

 }
 ```
 Validation:
-  - Verify that the Leaf should be created and proper response received.
+  - Verify that the Leaf should be created and appropriate response received.
 In this case the loopback interfaces should be along with both IPV4 and IPV6 addresses.

 ### Test 4: Negative test cases - Interface description for the platform subtree